Full list of all UK schools closed today as UK braces for Storm Goretti

 A string of weather warnings in place across UK as Met Office warns of disruption

-Hundreds of schools will remain closed as snow and ice continue to cause disruption across the country as Storm Goretti hits the UK.
+Hundreds of schools will remain closed as snow and ice brought by Storm Goretti continue to cause disruption across the country.

-The Met Office has issued yellow ice warnings for most of the UK, including Northern Ireland, for Wednesday morning amid an Arctic air mass which has brought wintry showers across the country.
+The Met Office has issued 10 weather warnings across the country - two amber and seven yellow - for snow, ice, wind and rain as chief forecaster Neil Armstrong warns Storm Goretti will be "multi-hazard event".

-A yellow warning for snow and ice is in place all day on Wednesday in northern Scotland, with residents there told to expect a further 5 to 10cm of snow.
+Hundreds of schools in Aberdeenshire and the Highlands will remain closed for a fourth day, leaving thousands of children to either stay at home or play in the snow after term was meant to start on Monday.
+A yellow snow and ice warning remains in place across Scotland until midday.
+Freezing conditions have caused ice and around 2 to 5cm of fresh snow accumulations are expected in western Scotland and hills in northern England.

 You can check the status of your child’s school here: